NSW Oysters

 Picture

 Sydney rock oysters (Saccostrea glomerata) are endemic to Australia, and are found between Harvey Bay (QLD) and Wingam Inlet (VIC).
-Sydney rock oysters are farmed extensively throughout NSW, and account for over 90% of oyster production in the state.
+Sydney rock oysters are farmed extensively throughout NSW, and account for ~90% of oyster production in the state.

 Picture